• Skip to primary navigation

 Copy Files From User Folder

-Important: If this User Profile is Corrupted, do not copy the entire User Folder, as you will end up copying corrupted hidden system files (Ntuser.dat, Ntuser.dat.log, Ntuser.ini)
+Important: Do not copy the entire User Folder, as you will end up copying corrupted hidden system files (Ntuser.dat, Ntuser.dat.log, Ntuser.ini).

-6. After copying the Files, open the User Folder (ME1) into which you want to Paste the Files and double-click on the Desktop Folder.
+6. After copying the Files, open the particular User Folder (ME1 in this case) to which you want to transfer the copied User Folders.

 Open Desktop Folder in User Folder

-7. Right-click anywhere in the Desktop Folder > click on New > Folder and give a proper name to this newly created Folder.
+8. In the Desktop Folder, right-click anywhere > go to New > Folder and give a proper name to this newly created Folder.

 Create New Folder in Desktop User Folder

-8. Open the New Folder > right-click in any empty space and click on Paste.
+9. Open the New Folder > right-click in any empty space and click on Paste option.

 Paste Files Into Another User Account Folder

-Now, all the files that you had copied from the first User Account (corrupted or otherwise) will now be available in a New folder on another User Account that you can easily access.
+Now, all the files that you had copied from the first User Account (ME2) will be available in a New folder on another User Account (ME1) and they can be easily transferred to any location within this User Account.

 Related

-• How to Map Network Drive in Windows 10
+• How to Delete, Resize, Restore Pagefile.sys in Windows

 Primary Sidebar